 This Law Makes It Nearly Impossible to Police the NYPD

-& Simon McCormack, Communications Officer, New York Civil Liberties Union; Contributing Writer, Speak Freely
+& Simon McCormack, Staff Writer, New York Civil Liberties Union; Contributing Writer, Speak Freely

 This week, Buzzfeed released a trove of leaked records for 1,800 New York Police Department employees who were charged with misconduct between 2011 and 2015.
 These records do not make for easy reading, but they are undoubtedly in the public interest.